 And also, you get a lens that can double down as a portrait lens.
 It’s a versatile option especially if you are using the smaller aperture.

 It produces sharp results perfect for shooting landscapes.
 It also comes with an accurate autofocus motor that can capture your subject without any problem.

 So what’s the biggest concern about this lens?
-The only thing that most photographers don’t like about this lens is its price tag.

 For videographers, some users noted that they were able to catch the noise produced by the motor while taking videos.

 5. Sony E 55-210mm F4.5-6.3